nbdc-datahub/hbcd-docs/docs/datacuration/phenotypes.md

 </tbody>
 </table>

+### Study Design Logic: Child-Centric Data Structure

+The HBCD Study organizes data around the Child ID as the central key, **i.e. a caregiver and their child share the same participant ID.** All caregiver-provided data (e.g., from biological mothers or other caregivers) is nested under the corresponding Child ID.
+This structure supports the study’s goal of enabling longitudinal analyses of child development by:

+- **Simplifying child-focused analysis**: Researchers can track each child’s data over time without remapping caregiver information.
+- **Handling multi-birth cases cleanly**: When a caregiver reports on multiple children (e.g., twins), each child’s data remains distinct, avoiding complex joins or disambiguation.

 ## File Types

 Tabulated data are available in two formats, **plain text files** (`.tsv`/`.csv`) and **Parquet** (`.parquet`) - [see details](#plain-text-vs-parquet-files) below.
 Each data table also comes with a **shadow matrix file** (`<instrument_name>_shadow.<tsv|parquet>`), which has the same structure of the corresponding data table, but contains codes explaining why values are missing - [see details](#shadow-matrices-for-missing-data) below.